 Interreligious dialogue is a central component of the FASPE Seminary program, and students from all religious faiths are encouraged to apply.
 FASPE will make every effort to accommodate diverse religious and dietary needs.

 The FASPE Seminary curriculum was designed by a committee including professors, and rabbis; scholars from Georgetown University and Trinity Evangelical Divinity School; staff of the Museum of Jewish Heritage; and other theologians.
-Piloted in 2010, a total of 37 Catholic, Jewish, Protestant (liberal and evangelical) and Muslim students have participated in the FASPE Seminary program.
-Responses from Seminary Fellows include:
+Piloted in 2010, a total of 75 Catholic, Jewish, Protestant (liberal and evangelical) and Muslim students have participated in the FASPE Seminary program.
+Responses from Seminary Fellows have included:

 “FASPE broke more of my personal ‘boxes’ by talking, sharing and living with other seminarians and rabbinical students and throwing stereotypes out the window.” – Marie Butson, Trinity Evangelical Divinity School